 Should I forage in a crisis?

 Only forage plants you can identify with absolute certainty using multiple identifying features.
 Growing your own herbs or purchasing from trusted suppliers is far safer.
-Misidentification kills — this is not a skill to improvise under stress.
+Misidentification kills — this isn’t a skill to improvise under stress.

 What precautions should be taken while using medical herbs?